 What are the symptoms of panic disorder?

-Panic attacks can occur in other types of anxiety disorders, too.
+Panic attacks can happen in other types of anxiety disorders, too.
 Generally, if you have 4 or more panic attacks and if you always worry about having another, you have panic disorder.
 Symptoms of a panic attack may include:

 - Pounding heart

 - Trembling or shaking

 - Shortness of breath

 - Feeling unreal or disconnected from oneself

 - Fear of losing control